harshkc/Frontend-interview-questions/README.md

-### This repo contains my implementation of famous interview questions asked in JS Interviews.
+### This repo contains famous and tricky questions asked in a Frontend interview.